trex-paxos/trex-paxos-jvm/README.md

   * V: proposed command/value
 * Upon a majority positive response to any `accept` message the value held in that the slot is fixed by the algorithm and will not change.

-Whenever a node receives a message with a higher `N` that it replies to positively, it has made a promise to reject any further messages that have a lower `N`.
+Whenever a node receives an `accept` message with a higher `N` that it replies to positively, it has promised to reject any further messages with a lower `N`.
+Yes, you read that correctly.
+You expected me to talk about `prepare` messages leading to a promise, yet I led with the little-known subtlety that Lamport only talks about in one video on YouTube.
+You now know the one detail that Lamport said was left out of the 2001 paper but was not left out of his formal TLA+ specification of the algorithm.
+I have intentionally reversed my description of talking about the `accept` first.
+That is how any such complex topic should be taught to engineers.
+First, describe the steady-state mode.
+Then, explain the crash recovery modes.
+Finally, explain the math that proves it's all sound.
+I will skip the math, as you can read the paper for that.

 As Lamport specifies the proposal number on (p.
 8):